AmnadTaowsoam/FarmIQ_V02/docs/iot-layer/00-overview.md

   - Manages session-based image + weight capture, then sends results to the edge.

 Key characteristics:
-- Stateless where possible; no long-term persistence at device level.
+- Stateless where possible; no long-term persistence beyond the required offline outbox/buffer.
-- Resilient to brief connectivity loss (buffer in memory/disk only if needed).
+- Resilient to extended connectivity loss via **store-and-forward buffering that persists across reboot** (multi-hour windows; see offline rules).
 - Use authenticated connections (e.g., mutual TLS or token-based auth) to the edge.

 ---